 Scientists say that research on embryonic stem cells, which are the most malleable, has enormous potential to develop treatments for cancer and other diseases.

-But using stem cells derived from days-old human embryos has been controversial in the United States, where opponents say the destruction of any embryo is wrong.
-The Obama administration in March lifted a Bush-era decision that had forbidden federally funded researchers to work with the embryonic cells.
+But using stem cells derived from days-old human embryos has been intensely controversial in the United States, where opponents say the destruction of any embryo is wrong.
+The Obama administration in March lifted a Bush-era decision that had forbidden federally funded researchers to work with the cells.

 GE and Geron said their research would use batches of stem cell listed on a National Institutes of Health registry, which would make the work eligible for U.S. funding.

 This agreement marks a further step in GE Healthcare's cell technology strategy aimed at addressing the potential of stem cell applications in the drug discovery and therapy markets, said Konstantin Fiedler, general manager of cell technologies at GE Healthcare.

 Fairfield, Connecticut-based GE will fund the research and manufacturing, and sell any resulting products, while Menlo Park, California-based Geron will provide its data on stem cells.
 They expect the first commercial products by next year.

 The companies did not disclose financial terms of the arrangement.

 GE, whose healthcare unit is best known for advanced imaging systems like CT-scan machines, said in May that it planned to invest $3 billion in research and development, with a primary focus on making its products less costly to buy and operate.